CoyoteWaltz/MarkdownNotes/02learning_notes/rust/begin.md

 println!("{}", s);
 ```

-String and be mutated but literals cannot.
+String can be mutated but literals cannot.

 #### Memory and allocation